JoseCanova/JoseCanova/README.md

 And the stakeholder knows what could happen and its justified if i present a idea...

 Ow.. that's it ? its not a bad idea if we isolate .. the mutaations on something that deal just with it..

+It's not personall ... it's mutation... we can cause it... but 'it's ... mutation'... reducing... weird things solves..